elysiajs/elysia/README.md

 // [GET] /wildcard/abc/def/ghi => "Hi"
 ```

-For custom 404 page, use `default`:
+For a fallback page, use `default`:
 ```typescript
 app.get("/", () => "Hi")
     .default(() => new Response("Not stonk :(", {